 Get the Weber Q2200 gas grill at Amazon or The Home Depot.

 Those who like the perfect sear will want to consider this Char-Broil model.
 Its three burners create even heat and a sear on steaks and other meats.
 A 450-square-inch cooking surface provides ample space for food.
 And while its three burners emit just 24,000 BTUs, significantly less than other three-burner grills, its infrared technology makes up for that, efficiently directing heat toward the cooking surface.

 Like other Char-Broil Performance Series grills, this model is one of the more affordable stainless steel options on the market.
 Other nice features include two large side tables, a 10,000-BTU side burner, and a swing-away warming rack.

-- Number of burners: Three
+- Number of burners: 3 plus side

 - Cooking space: 450 square inches

 - BTUs: 34,000 (primary plus side)